Wednesday, February 23, 2022

 I've struggled with clogged ducts since my daughter was born.
 Many mothers do not get them, or only get them once or twice.
 I have been getting them nearly weekly, sometimes more, every once in a while less.
 But through my struggles, many have reached out with advice and I would like to catalog what has helped me here.
 Obviously everyone is different, all of us are on our own journeys, but I'm writing this down in the hope that it can help someone.

 When my friend heard that I was getting clogs, she recommended Sunflower Lecithin (this supplement), which is a rather big pill (I'm not great with those) but I think it has been a game changer with getting my clogs to move out quicker.
 Before I started taking this twice daily, my clogs would linger for days on end - after starting it (and taking more on days with clogs), my clogs usually move on after a day or two.
 UPDATE: It comes in liquid format!
 It's super thick but I think it's easier to get down than the big pill version.
+Just make sure to blend it otherwise it's super thin then basically solid.

 But that's still a day or two of pain, so my mom sent me a list of things that could be helpful and on it (#12) was Happy Ducts Lactation Support (this supplement).
 [The supplement mentioned in the previous point is #13 on this list.]
 I put a few droppers of it into like a shot of water (it doesn't taste the best, kind of just herby, but I think it's worse to mix it into a drink) when I have a clog and this has really helped to move out clogs in usually the same day they start.